dbaber/generate-receipt/README.md

 ### Install Project Dependencies

-To install the project dependencies including Typescript and other simply run the follow `npm` command.
+To install the project dependencies including Typescript and other simply run the follow `npm` command:

 ```
 npm install
 ```

-This may output some warnings like the following (dpending onyour platform), but they can be ignored:
+This may output some warnings like the following (depending on your platform), but they can be ignored:
 ```
   SOLINK_MODULE(target) Release/.node
 ld: warning: directory not found for option '-L/usr/local/opt/node@12/lib:'